kamran1111/kamran1111/README.md

-- 👋 Hi, I’m @kamran1111 (name Kamran), a PhD scholar in the field of Sustainability Science.
+- 👋 Hi, I’m @kamran1111 (name Kamran), a PhD scholar in Sustainability Science.
 I am currently residing in Japan.
 - 👀 I’m interested in geospatial data analytics (GIS, Big Data, satellite remote sensing) and visualization.
-It helps me uncover the spatial and temporal insights and patterns in geospatial data.
+It helps me uncover geospatial data's insights and patterns.
-- 🌱 I’m currently learning "Data Scientist using Python" track from DataCamp.
+- 🌱 I’m currently learning the "Data Scientist using Python" track from DataCamp.
-- 💞️ I’m looking to undertake practical opportunities such as internship to practice data science using Python.
-Particularly, willing to work with organizations working in the field of climate change, environmental science, or other sustanable development related themes.
+- 💞️ I’m looking to undertake a data science internship to solidify my learning through real-world application.
+Particularly, aspiring to work with organizations working in the field of climate change, environmental science, or other sustainable development-related themes.
-- 📫 I can be reached on my Linkedin: https://www.linkedin.com/in/muhammadkamran95/
+- 📫 To know more about me, please visit my website: https://kamran-alkhairi.weebly.com/

 <!---
 kamran1111/kamran1111 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.